bedita/docker-image/README.md

     mysql:5.6
 ```

-Once the database container has started, you can start the BEdita container running the following command:
+Once the database container has started, you can run the BEdita container with the following command:

 ```
 docker run -d --name bedita -v /var/www/bedita/bedita-app/webroot/files \